 Feedback and Refinement

-Meetings and workshops will rotate through the four quadrants of the city and each will feature the option of either in-person or online participation.
+Meetings and workshops will rotate through the four quadrants of the city and each, circumstances permitting, will feature the option of either in-person or online participation.
 All meeting details, materials and surveys will be posted here below as they’re planned and completed.

 Non-traditional techniques such as festival booths, pop-up exercises, and intercept surveys will further expand community input opportunities.